ThomasDevel/Hackathon2024/README.md

 Template engines offer several advantages for web development, such as separating the presentation layer from the data layer, reducing code duplication and boilerplate, and allowing for template reuse across different pages or components.

 [This](./Hackathon2024/template.html) example template should finally be rendered as [this](./Hackathon2024/result_template.html).
+Open both html files with your favorite browser to compare them visually.

 ## Benchmark Notes